reimagined/resolve/docs/tutorial.md

 - **type** - specifies the event's type;
 - **payload** - specifies data associated with the event.

-The reSolve framework saves events that command handlers return to a persistent **[event store](write-side.md#event-store)**.
-Your application is already configured to use a SQLite event store.
+The reSolve framework saves produced events to a persistent **[event store](write-side.md#event-store)**.
+A newly created application is configured to use a SQLite event store.
 We suggest that you keep this configuration throughout the tutorial.
 For information on how to use other storage types see the following documentation topics:

 - [Adapters](https://github.com/reimagined/resolve/blob/master/docs/advanced-techniques.md#adapters)
 - [Configuring Adapters](https://github.com/reimagined/resolve/blob/master/docs/preparing-to-production.md#configuring-adapters)

-Your shopping list aggregate is now ready.
-The last step is to register it in the application's configuration file.
+The last step is to register the implemented aggregate in the application's configuration file.
 To do this, open the **config.app.js** file and specify the following settings in the **aggregates** configuration section:

 **config.app.js:**